Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Optimal transport in the flat torus

+Consequently, the concept of $d^p$ (resp. $\|\cdot\|^p$) -cyclical monotonicity is the natural generalization, to other spaces and costs, of cyclical monotonicity.

-In some cases, that we will study latter on, there exists some measurable map $T$ such that optimal transport plan $\pi$ satisfies $\pi=\left(I\times T\right){\#}P$, where $I$ denotes the identity map.
+In some cases, that we will study later on, there exists some measurable map $T$ such that the optimal transport plan $\pi$ satisfies $\pi=\left(I\times T\right){\#}P$, where the symbol $T{\#}P$ denotes the \emph{push forward measure} of $P$ through $T$, which is defined by $T{\#}P(A):=P(T^{-1}(A))$, for all measurable $A\subset\mathbb{T}^d$, and $I$ denotes the identity map.
 Therefore, the problem becomes equivalent to the following \emph{Monge} formulation: